 Wallowa Lake makes the perfect base-camp for a myriad of outdoor activities.
 You’ll find plenty of year-round recreational activities in this area known as "The Little Switzerland of America."

-Popular summer activities include boating, water skiing, fishing, and swimming, horseback riding, hiking, golf, go-carts, and biking.
+Popular summer activities include boating, water skiing, fishing, swimming, horseback riding, hiking, golf, Rail riders, go-carts, and biking.
 Photography and wildlife watching can also be particularly rewarding.

 The Wallowa Lake Tramway is only a short walk away.
 From the top of 8,256-foot Mt.
 Howard you can enjoy the enormous views of the near 10,000-foot peaks of the Eagle Cap Wilderness and the Wallowa Valley below, including the most perfectly formed glacial lake in the world - Wallowa Lake.